embedr-finance/embedr-docs/docs/embedr-protocol/02-stable-coin-factory.md

 # Stable Coin Factory

-Stable Coin Factory allow users to mint EMBEDr's native stable coin `rUSD` by depositing `COLLATERAL_TOKEN`.
+Stable Coin Factory allow users to mint Embedr's native stable coin `rUSD` by depositing `COLLATERAL_TOKEN`.

 `rUSD` is a algorithmic stable coin that is pegged to the US Dollar.